Chris Harrison Was Not Pleased When Colton Underwood Spoiled The Ending Of ‘The Bachelor’

 Underwood’s bold move was a first for the show and a risky one for sure.
 After all, he had no guarantee that Randolph would change her mind and that he wouldn’t end up completely alone.
 However, he was willing to put it all on the line because of how much he was in love with her.
 Lucky for him, things ended up working out in his favor and he and Randolph are now happily boyfriend and girlfriend.
 Unfortunately, most of the world found out before they were actually supposed to.

-Underwood unintentionally spoiled the ending to the show when he was photographed heading to the gym with actor Greg Sulkin.
+Underwood unintentionally spoiled the ending to the show when he was photographed heading to the gym with actor Gregg Sulkin.
 Interestingly enough, Sulkin is pretty famous himself and is currently dating Randolph’s little sister Michelle.
 It didn’t take long for fans to catch on and for the finale to be ruined.

 The show’s host, Chris Harrison, was pretty disappointed in Underwood who had managed to keep things a secret for so long but messed up at the last minute, just before the finale aired.
 He still remembers the host texting him to scold him.